williamnguyen-activecyber/okta.github.io/_source/_docs/how-to/set-up-auth-server.md

 * Identify the scopes and claims needed by your client app and register it with Okta.
 * Create one or more Authorization Servers and (optionally) define the scopes and claims to match those expected by your app.

-It doesn't matter which of these two you do first, but the client app must recognize the scope names and be expecting the claims as defined in the Authorization Server.
+It doesn&#8217;t matter which of these two you do first, but the client app must recognize the scope names and be expecting the claims as defined in the Authorization Server.

 This document provides step-by-step instructions for creating and configuring the Authorization Server: